-One of the guns he used also been fired in two other deadly motorbike attacks in the area that targeted paratroopers of North African and French Caribbean origin, officials said.
+One of the guns he used also had been fired in two other deadly motorbike attacks in the area that targeted paratroopers of North African and French Caribbean origin, officials said.
 French President Nicolas Sarkozy suggested one person was responsible for all the killings.

-A massive manhunt was under way and the terrorism alert level was raised to its highest level across a swath of southern France surrounding Toulouse.
-Hundreds of officers were increasing security at schools and synagogues around the country, and Sarkozy said 14 riot police units "will secure the region as long as this criminal" hasn't been caught.
+A massive manhunt was under way and the terrorism alert level was raised to its highest level ever across a swath of southern France surrounding Toulouse.
+Hundreds of officers increased security at schools, synagogues and mosques around the country, and Sarkozy said 14 riot police units "will secure the region as long as this criminal" hasn't been caught.

-France, which has seen a low drumroll of anti-Semitic incidents but no attack so deadly targeting Jews since the early 1980s.
-This country is particularly sensitive toward the Jewish community because of its World War II past of abetting Nazi occupiers in deporting Jewish citizens.
+France has seen a low drumroll of anti-Semitic incidents but no attack so deadly targeting Jews since the early 1980s.
+This country is particularly sensitive toward its Jewish community because of its World War II past of abetting Nazi occupiers in deporting Jewish citizens.

 French prosecutors were studying possible terrorist links but the motive for all three attacks was unclear.
 Still, issues about religious minorities and race have emerged prominently in France's presidential campaign, in which the conservative Sarkozy has taken his traditional hard line against immigration.

 In all three cases, the attacker came on a motorcycle, apparently alone, and then sped away.

 Monday's attack was as quick as it was terrifying.
-A 30-year-old rabbi and his 3-year-old and 6-year-old sons were killed just before classes started at the Ozar Hatorah school, a junior high and high school in a quiet residential neighborhood, Toulouse Prosecutor Michel Valet said.
+A 30-year-old rabbi, Jonathan Sandler, and two of his sons were killed just before classes started at the Ozar Hatorah school, a junior high and high school in a quiet neighborhood, Toulouse Prosecutor Michel Valet said.
 The Israeli Foreign Ministry said the sons were 4- and 5-years-old.

-Another child, the 8-year-old daughter of the school principal, was also killed, school officials said.
+Another child, the 7-year-old daughter of the school principal, was also killed, school officials said.
 Valet said a 17-year-old boy was also seriously wounded.